Community Engaged Scholars Faculty Research Mini-Grant Program

 Are You Looking for Support for your Research?

-The Community Engaged Scholars (CES) Faculty Research Mini-Grant Program is open to faculty who propose a research project that focuses on an investigation of service-learning pedagogy and practices here at Xavier University or pursues research that engages community partners through shared academic and community goals.
+The Community Engaged Scholars (CES) Faculty Research Mini-Grant Program is open to faculty who propose a research project that focuses on an investigation of community-engaged pedagogy and practices here at Xavier University or pursues research that engages community partners through shared academic and community goals.
 The program provides the opportunity for a Xavier University Community-Engaged Fellow (four-year service scholarship recipients) to support the faculty member’s scholarly work during the summer and provides additional assistance with the project through the fall semester.
-Grant recipients participate in a community of practice, engaging with faculty across the university.
+Grant recipients will also participate in a community of practice, engaging with faculty across the university.

-Up to eight upper-class Fellows are invited to be paid summer research assistants for Xavier faculty to support projects that address an identified community need or opportunity with a nonprofit partner and examine the broader impact of our teaching and learning.
+Up to four upper-class Fellows are invited to be paid summer research assistants for Xavier faculty to support projects that address an identified community need or opportunity with a nonprofit partner and examine the broader impact of our teaching and learning.

-2024 Participating Faculty and Research Projects
+2025 Participating Faculty and Research Projects

 Social Movements Under Threat